No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{bject} segmentation serves as a foundational task in computer vision, with applications spanning from autonomous driving to medical imaging.
-Despite the considerable successes of fully supervised segmentation methods~\cite{long2015fully,chen2017deeplab,cheng2021per}, their reliance on extensive annotated datasets imposes substantial limitations.
+Object segmentation serves as a foundational task in computer vision, with applications spanning from autonomous driving to medical imaging.
+Despite the considerable success of fully supervised segmentation method~\cite{long2015fully}, its reliance on extensive annotated datasets imposes substantial limitations.
 The acquisition and annotation of such datasets are both time-consuming and labor-intensive.
 Furthermore, these methods inherently lack the capability to generalize to unseen categories.
-In this context, Few-Shot Segmentation (FSS) paradigm has emerged as a promising alternative, leveraging a few annotated examples to facilitate rapid adaptation to new categories. \IEEEpubidadjcol
+In this context, Few-Shot Segmentation (FSS) paradigm has emerged as a promising alternative, leveraging a few annotated examples to facilitate rapid adaptation to new categories.